PersonalLoans.com Review (2020)

-Borrowers who meet these criteria can apply for loan offers by filling out an easy online application.
-Lenders in the network then review the application and determine if they want to extend a loan offer.
+Borrowers who meet these criteria can submit a request for a loan offer by filling out an easy online form.
+Lenders in the network then review the loan request and determine if they want to extend a loan offer.

 If a borrower decides to move forward with a loan offer, the lender might require additional information or documentation to finalize the loan.